matthewpriebe-sccompanies/symmetrical-sniffle/docs/Projects/IMSPegaTrainingRefresh.md

 Two of our AWS Glue jobs, `env-CrdTrainingImsCustomerExtract` and `env-CrdTrainingImsCusEmailExtract`, anonymize sensitive customer data.
 This is done to protect customer privacy and comply with data protection regulations.

-During the data transformation step, the names and email addresses of customers are replaced with anonymized versions.
+During the data transform step, the names and email addresses of customers are replaced with anonymized versions.
 The code chooses a new name based on the last four digits of the customer number.
+Because it is based on customer number, customers will have the same name during every run through.

 Please note that the original customer data is not modified or deleted.
 The anonymization process only affects the copies of the data used in the training environment.

 *Note*: The order of the first and last names in the list are imporatnt.
 Each name is indexed from 0 to 100.
-If the order of the names change, the new customer name will change on subsecrent runs.
+If the order of the names change, the customer name will change on subsequent runs.

 List of first and last name used.